Theory of quantum system certification: a tutorial: Quantum processes

-Note that this definition naturally generalises, e.g., the discrete circular convolution on vectors in $\CC^n$, which can be seen as an operation on functions on the finite group $(\ZZ_n, +) \to \mathbb \CC$.
+Note that this definition naturally generalizes, e.g., the discrete circular convolution on vectors in $\CC^n$, which can be seen as an operation on functions on the finite group $(\ZZ_n, +) \to \mathbb \CC$.
 With the convolution \eqref{eq:RB:convolution}, we can rewrite the averages of the \ac{RB} sequences as

-where the replacements $h_1 = g_1$ and $h_j = g_j h_{j-1}$ for $j\in \{2, \dots, m\}$ have been made the second equality, $\Id$ denotes the identity element of $\gset{}$ and $\phi^{\ast k}$ denotes the $k$-fold convolution of $\phi$ with itself.
+where the replacements $h_1 = g_1$ and $h_j = g_j h_{j-1}$ for $j\in \{2, \dots, m\}$ have been made the second equality, $\id$ denotes the identity element of $\gset{}$ and $\phi^{\ast k}$ denotes the $k$-fold convolution of $\phi$ with itself.
 In expectation the \ac{RB} data $p(m)$ is thus a contraction defined by $M$ and $\rho$ of the $(m+1)$-fold self-convolution of $\phi$ evaluated at the identity element.

-In the simplest instance of an \ac{RB} protocol one can directly calculate this expression: Namely, when $\gset{}$ is a unitary $2$-design, the targeted implementation is simple the action of $\gset{}$ as quantum gates, and the noise in $\phi$ can be modelled by a single gate-independent quantum channel $\Lambda \in \CPT(\CC^d)$.
+In the simplest instance of an \ac{RB} protocol one can directly calculate this expression: namely, when $\gset{}$ is a unitary $2$-design, the targeted implementation is simply the action of $\gset{}$ as quantum gates, and the noise in $\phi$ can be modeled by a single gate-independent quantum channel $\Lambda \in \CPT(\CC^d)$.
 Denoting by $\mathcal G$ the (adjoint) action of $g$ as the unitary channel $X \mapsto \mathcal G (X) = g X g^\ad$, we have the noise model

 With this ansatz for $\phi$ we can calculate that